tobias-weiss-ai-xr/opendesk-edu/docs/updates.md

 environment.

-`actionsSkip` mirrors the `actions` structure of the migration definition: An entry names the stage (the list it is in), the `id` and the `tag` of the action it skips - the same footprint, just without its `config`.
-It has to match the declared action exactly, including its `tag` (or the absence of one), so that an opt-out can never silently suppress a later, different piece of work that reuses the same action under another tag.
-An entry that matches no declared action is logged as a warning.
+`actionsSkip` mirrors the `actions` structure of the migration definition: An entry names the stage (the list it is in), the `id` and the `tag` of the action it skips.
+Both have to match the declared action exactly, including the absence of a tag, so that an opt-out can never silently suppress a later, different piece of work that reuses the same action under another tag.

 A skipped action is logged as a warning and is not recorded as executed, so an action that is declared to run once stays eligible should you un-skip it later.